-Unusable reserves have increased to £347.1m from £268.3m due mainly to an increased valuation of assets and a revaluation of the pension fund.
-A summary of the financial performance in year is listed below with links to the relevant Cabinet and Council reports for further detail.
+Unusable reserves have increased to £392.0m from £347.1m due mainly to an increased valuation of assets and a revaluation of the pension fund.

+A summary of the financial performance in year is reported to Cabinet in July.

 General Fund